-Another thing that didn’t hurt as such but was a bit unsettling was the fact that when the nerve endings started to come back to life in my stomach area, I would get random feelings of pins and needles in random parts of me at random times.
+Another thing that didn’t hurt as such but was a bit unsettling was the nerve endings coming back to life.
+This was especially true in the stomach area.
+I would get random feelings of pins and needles in random parts of me at random times.

 There was no pattern and it didn’t hurt.
 It just felt a bit weird.

-I stopped taking painkillers at either 72 or 96 hours post-operation.
+Painkillers stopped at either 72 or 96 hours post-operation.
 I can’t 100% remember which.